-xx.14.120 Determination of Consistency.
-As part of all project and application reviews, the County shall determine if a proposed project or development activity is consistent with applicable County development regulations, and the Goals and Policies of the adopted Comprehensive Plan.

-- A. Nothing in this section shall limit the authority of the County in its review or mitigation of a project to adopt or otherwise rely on environmental analyses and requirements under other laws, as provided by Chapter 43.21C RCW. - B. The County may determine that adopted comprehensive plans, sub-area plan elements of a comprehensive plan, development regulations, or other local, state or federal rules or laws provide adequate environmental analysis and mitigation of some or all specific probable adverse environmental impacts of a proposed action.

-xx.14.130 Notice of Decision.
-A Notice of Decision shall be issued for all Class 2.
-A Notice of Decision may not be issued until the expiration of the comment period on the Notice of Application.

-- A. Notices of Decision shall include: - 1.
+- 6. Publishing notice in agency newsletters and/or sending notice to agency mailing lists. - G. Mitigation measures incorporated in the MDNS shall be deemed conditions of approval of the permit decision and may be enforced in the same manner as any term or condition of the permit or enforced in any manner specifically prescribed by the County. - Example 2.14.120 Determination of Consistency.
+As part of all project and application reviews, the County shall determine if a proposed project or development activity is consistent with applicable County development regulations, and the Goals and Policies of the adopted Comprehensive Plan. - A. Nothing in this section shall limit the authority of the County in its review or mitigation of a project to adopt or otherwise rely on environmental analyses and requirements under other laws, as provided by Chapter 43.21C RCW. - B. The County may determine that adopted comprehensive plans, sub-area plan elements of a comprehensive plan, development regulations, or other local, state or federal rules or laws provide adequate environmental analysis and mitigation of some or all specific probable adverse environmental impacts of a proposed action. - xx.14.130 Notice of Decision.
+A Notice of Decision shall be issued for all Class 2 applications.
+A Notice of Decision may not be issued until the expiration of the comment period on the Notice of Application. - A. Notices of Decision shall include: - 1.
 A description of the decision or actions taken; - 2.
 Any mitigation or conditions of approval required under applicable development regulations or under SEPA; - 3.
 If a SEPA threshold determination has not been issued previously, the Notice of Decision shall state this determination; and - 4.
-A description of applicable appeal procedures.

-xx.14.140 Public Notice Requirements.
-For permit applications that require public notice the following provisions shall apply:

-- A. These public notice requirements shall apply to the following unless otherwise specified:

-- 1. Notices of Application;
+A description of applicable appeal procedures. - Public Notice Requirements.
+For permit applications that require public notice the following provisions shall apply: - A. These public notice requirements shall apply to the following unless otherwise specified: - 1.
+Notices of Application;

-- 2. Notices of Decisions;

-- 3. Public Hearing Notices;

-- 4. SEPA Threshold Determinations; and

-- 5. Notices of Appeals.

-- B. All public notices will be mailed at least fifteen days prior to the date of any required public hearing and/or comment period to the:

-- 1. Applicant; - 2.
+- 2. Notices of Decisions; - 3.
+Public Hearing Notices; - 4.
+SEPA Threshold Determinations; and - 5.
+Notices of Appeals. - B. All public notices will be mailed at least fifteen days prior to the date of any required public hearing and/or comment period to the: - 1.
+Applicant; - 2.
 To the owners of all parcels within 300 feet of the boundaries of the parcel in question and any adjacent parcels under the ownership or control of the Project Sponsor; - 3.
 Agencies with jurisdiction; - 4.
-Parties who have provided oral or written testimony on the permit and requested to be on the mailing list; - 5.
-Parties who have submitted written requests to receive notice; and - 6.
+Potentially affected County Departments; - 5.
+Parties who have provided oral or written testimony on the permit and requested to be on the mailing list; - 6.
+Parties who have submitted written requests to receive notice; and - 7.
 Parties of Record. - C. Public notices shall be published in the general newspaper of record at least fifteen days prior to the date of any public hearing and/or any public comment periods. - D. Copies of public notices shall also be posted or available for review at the County Courthouse. - E. In addition, Notices of Applications shall be posted in a highly visible location(s) on the site of the proposed activities in accordance with procedures established by the Community Development Director.
+The sign must be no smaller than 24" x 24" and must be of weather resistant construction. - F. Xx.14.145 Site Posting All required site postings shall conform to the following requirements: - 1.
+The following information must be contained in the site posting: - a.
+Notice of Public Hearing or Public Notice - b.
+Name of applicant - c.
+County file number